sddevelopment-be/penguin-pragmatic-patterns/docs/X_Appendix/Glossary/HOME.md

 ### Process

-A computer program in execution
+* __computer science:__ A computer program in execution.
+Processes are sometimes called “threads”, “tasks”, or “jobs”, often with slight nuances in meaning.
+* __generic:__ A natural phenomenon marked by gradual changes that lead toward a particular result.
+A series of actions or operations conducing to an end.

 ### Programming language support